Harry Berrios: High school

-College
+College career

 Harry was drafted out of high school to play baseball but elected to attend LSU where he won 2 NCAA Championships in baseball.
 In 1992, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League and was named a league all-star.
 In 1993 he was named the Most Valuable Player of the SEC tournament.